 Second, we offer extensive classes and education about fruit tree and orchard culture in the desert southwest.
-This begins with our Fruit Tree Launch Extravaganza the first Saturday of September each year.
+This begins with our Fruit Tree Launch Extravaganza one early Saturday of September each year.
 This is a free event designed to bring you experts that share their knowledge about growing fruit trees in the desert.
 This event is only the first step of the educational process, additionally we offer fruit tree classes both in person and online.
 PLUS a lot of our content is recorded, and available for you to learn from with your fruit tree program membership.
 On top of that, we love to reach as many people possible, so if you have a group that would like to have a personal class, we can schedule a special event.
 To book Greg as a speaker click HERE!

 Third, we only work with reputable and proven nurseries to source our products.
 Our two main suppliers have provided us trees since 1999 and 2004.
 When your trees arrive, we inspect them to make sure they are alive, healthy and in great shape.
 Otherwise we send them back, which we have done on several occasions.